chuanqichen/AI_is_Math/README.md

 Open vscode, Click "File" -> "Open Folder" and browse to open ~/XB101, you should have following vscode window:
 <img src="XB101_VSCode.png" width="800">

-There are two methods to run the code:
+There are two methods to do your homework assignment:
-### run code locally
+### Run Python code locally
 Refer to above screenshot, click "ex1_1_basic_python.py", then press "Run" (the red highlight button on the top right corner)

+### Run Jupyter Notebook version locally
+Alternatively, you can run the Jupyter Notebook version of the code ex1_1_basic_python.ipynb